pohwj/aws_tf_rhel_vm/README.md

 terraform apply --auto-approve
 ```

-2. Take note of the public IP addresses and use SSH to connect to either of the VMs.
+2. Take note of the public IP addresses and use SSH with key path to connect to either of VMs.

 ```sh
 ssh -i <path_to_private_key> ec2-user@<public_ip_address>